Payments Developer Guide

 runs its own tests then tells you whether the authorization succeeded.

 A sale is a bundled authorization and capture.
 Some processors and acquirers require a sale transaction instead of using separate authorization and capture requests.
+For other processors and acquirers, you can request a sale instead of a separate authorization and capture when you provide the goods or services immediately after taking an order.

 There are two types of sale processing: dual-message processing and single-message processing.